Relais de Camont

 How do I apply, and when?

-Les Chambre Studios in the Relais
+Three Chambre/Studios in the Relais

-Residency Rates 2025
+Residency Rates 2026

 There are three studios/chambres: Chambre 1.
 Le Bleu Moon and Chambre 2.
 Orion’s Nest are located in the Relais's pigeonnier tower.
 Chamber 3.
 L’Atelier is in the restored Barn building, adjacent to its studio.
 All bedrooms are upstairs.
+Please request a specific room if interested at time of application.

 L’Atelier studio adjacent to Chambre No.3